mdchia/Farmbot-Farm-Planner/README.md

 ### Running

 Navigate to the project source with `cd Farmbot-Farm-Planner` then start the app with `ionic serve`.
 This will start a web server and allow live reloading of changes.

+### Deploying to Github Pages

+Run `npm run gh-pages` to build and deploy the branch to the prod branch, which will update the website.